Virtual environment configuration requirements

 Guides and solutions to use:

-If the serial console should not be used on the VM, disable it.
+If you don't intend to use serial console on the VM, disable it.

 When deploying virtual machines, we recommend: